ElbowSpaceUK/origin-engine/developer-notes.md

 # Documentation Notes

+## Customising the CLI

+- How to create your own atlas-cli repository and add sites etc.

 ## Adding Stubs

 Stubs allow you to quickly scaffold repeated code in your app.
 Define the skeleton of the